nathfcastro/Cirrhosis-Drug-Comparison/README.md

 #### The visual above depicts that patients with a low bilirubin have taken the D-penicillamine and the patints with high biliburin have taken the placebo which indicates whether the drug was affected or not.
 ---
 ## Conclusion:
 Using the random forest classifier was the best method because it had a 64% accuracy while the KNN model had a 62% accuracy.
+The model could solve over 60% of the busines problem because it depicts on the lab levels of patients when the placebo is taken or when D-pencillamine was taken.
+My reccomendations for the stakeholders is to use the Random Forest Classifier to ensure they would have the highest accuracy they can get.
+Additionally, having the unknown variable in the target unit should not be present and to ensure a more accurate result.